NegarMov/DRL_Algorithms/README.md

 ## Algorithms

-Here are a list of different algorithms implemented in this repository:
+Here is a list of different algorithms implemented in this repository:

 <details>
   <summary><h3>Imitation Learning</h3></summary>

-  Behavioural Cloning and DAgger algorithms were implemented in this part.
+  Behavioral Cloning (BC) and DAgger algorithms are implemented in this section.
 The code for this part of the project is largely adapted from UC Berkeley [Homework 1](https://github.com/berkeleydeeprlcourse/homework_fall2023/tree/main/hw1).
-  TODO parts from the original homework have been completed, some modifications were made for simplicity, and the code was updated to work with Gymnasium instead of Gym.
+  TODO sections from the original homework have been completed, some modifications have been made for simplicity, and the code has been updated to work with Gymnasium instead of Gym.

   **Results** \
-  In the Half Cheetah task, Behavioural Cloning performs pretty well, achieving nearly 80% of the expert’s performance.
+  In the Half Cheetah task, Behavioral Cloning performs quite well, achieving nearly 80% of the expert’s performance.
-  However, in the other tasks —particularly Walker2d, which seems to be more complicated than the others— it performs very poorly.
+  However, in other tasks —particularly Walker2d, which seems to be more complicated than the others— it performs very poorly.
   In general, it is evident that DAgger outperforms BC in all tasks by addressing the distributional shift problem.

   <p align="center">